bkctrl/uwmun/README.md

 The key functionality of this project is to make it easier for teams with non-technical members to participate in website updating.
 To achieve this, simply:
 1. Click `Share` in the top right corner of your Notion document.
 2. Select `Anyone with link at Your Notion`.
 3. Select `Full access`/`Can edit`/`Can comment`/`Can view` appropriately.
-For instance, the President and the administrator at UWMUN have full access while other executive have an editing privilege.
+For instance, the President and the administrator at UWMUN have full access while other executives have an editing privilege.
 4. Share the link(s) with your colleagues!
    ![](https://uwmun.s3.ca-central-1.amazonaws.com/notion-demo-7.png?)